Linear algebra libraries

 The forward Euler method had a Butcher tableau of the form

-The backward Euler method has a Butcher tableau of the form
+The backward Euler method instead has a Butcher tableau of the form

 Generally speaking, Butcher tableau for implicit methods have non-zero entries above the main diagonal.
-This implies that the an element in a given row can depend on an element at a later row.
+This implies that the an element in a given row can depend on an element at a later row, resulting in a circular dependency that requires a nonlinear solver.

 The Backwards Euler method¶